ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

 # Configure rsyslog service

-The HPVS 2.1.3-protected GREP11 Server that you will create later in the lab will log its output to a rsyslog service on the Ubuntu KVM guest that you just started in the previous section.
+The HPVS 2.1.3-protected GREP11 Server that you will create later in the lab will log its output to an rsyslog service on the Ubuntu KVM guest that you just started in the previous section.
 Rsyslog is currently not set up for this, so you will configure rsyslog in this section of the lab.

 !!!
 Note "Logging to LogDNA"
     Did you know that you could also log the output of an HPVS 2.1.3 guest to a LogDNA instance on IBM Cloud?
 It's true!
 That is not covered in this lab but if you are interested in this, you can consult the [product documentation](https://cloud.ibm.com/catalog/services/logdna){target="_blank" rel="noopener"} or contact the instructors, who have done this and probably wouldn't object to getting you started on this.